Virtual Receptionist Cost Explained

 Agency description goes here

-Call Answering
+1. Call Answering

-They are often used as a replacement for in-house receptionists when they're not available or when there's an overflow of queries during peak times.
+These companies answer calls and direct them to the right person, providing information about products and services, the location of your business, hours of operation, etc. They are often used as a replacement for in-house receptionists when they're not available or when there's an overflow of queries during peak times.

-Outbound Calling
+2. Outbound Calling

 Outbound calling, or outbound telemarketing, is when a virtual receptionist calls the customer.
+These services usually cost around $20 - $30 per hour.

-This can be used to remind customers of appointments or notify them of new products and services.
+Outbound calling can be used to remind customers of appointments or notify them of new products and services.
+It's also used to gather information from clients who have not yet made an appointment with you.

 Instead of having your in-house staff deal with all this, you can set up a virtual call center and have virtual receptionists stay on top of it.

-Call Recording
+3. Call Recording

+Call recording is a useful tool for businesses to keep track of conversations.
 It also helps you identify areas where you can improve your customer service and make sure that guests are satisfied with their experience in your establishment.

-• To record calls and listen back later on (so you can see what was said or how the conversation went)
+• To record calls and listen back later (so you can see what was said or how the conversation went)

 • To store recordings for future reference

-Call Scripting
+4. Call Scripting

-Call scripting allows you to script your virtual receptionist's responses to common customer questions, such as "Can I speak with someone about my account?" or "I need help setting up my new phone."
+This feature allows you to script your virtual receptionist's responses to common customer questions, such as "Can I speak with someone about my account?" or "I need help setting up my new phone."

 You may also want your virtual receptionist to handle difficult calls by simply following pre-scripted responses like “I’m sorry but this call is currently unavailable” or “Thank you for calling us again today!”
+This way, your receptionist won’t lose time on spam calls while still being as polite as possible.

-Appointment Scheduling
+5. Appointment Scheduling

-You also have more time to focus on your actual job as a business owner or manager since you won’t have to spend time trying to answer calls made directly on your phone line, which can sometimes take up valuable minutes.
+Appointment scheduling software is a convenient way for people to contact you without having to leave their desks or office.
+You also have more time to focus on your actual job as a business owner or manager since you won’t have to spend time trying to answer calls made directly on your phone line.

-Order Processing
+6. Order Processing

 One of the frequent roles of a virtual receptionist is order processing.
+It refers to handling customers’ orders and then processing them accordingly.
+On average, companies charge $50 - $100 for processing orders.

+With the e-Commerce market booming in recent years, the demand for virtual receptionists to deal with order processing is ever on the rise.
 For example, if a customer orders over the phone or through email, your virtual receptionist needs to enter the details into their system before sending an email confirmation back to the customer.

-Taking Messages
+7. Taking Messages

 Much like an in-house receptionist, a virtual one can take messages and write them down in detail.
+If it’s not included in the package, expect to pay around $10 - $15 for message-taking services.

+A virtual receptionist can also schedule a return call at a time that works best for you and your client.
 Of course, you can do this yourself, but there’s a high risk of overbooking and your clients kept on hold forever.

 Hiring a virtual receptionist to handle this seemingly easy task ensures that your reputation remains solid.
 That is if you don’t want clients to start thinking that you don’t respect their time enough.